ruiqi7/repentance-part-1/README.md

 ### 2.3 Story and Game Progression

-Standard story implementation into the game through use of cut scenes and dialogue poses challenges given the time constraint of 5 minutes.
-Therefore, implementation through gameplay elements, art and implicit meaning via objecs will be utilised.
+Standard story implementation into the game through use of cut scenes and dialogue poses challenges given the constraints of short gameplay time.
+Therefore, alternate implementation of story through gameplay elements, art and implicit meaning via objecs will be utilised.

+- The monsters in the game are the victims of the player's family.
 - Graves and Tombs found as an asset in the game refer to the graves of the victim family.
 They can be found behind the main house at the start of the game or within the maze when the game starts.
 - The NPCs found in the maze can refer to family members who were involved in the incident involving the victims.
+  - NPC's that were directly involved will be further anger the monsters.
+  - NPC's that were indirectly involved will feel remorseful and will aide the player.
 - Items found in the maze can refer to how the victims were killed or assist in appeasing the victims.
+  - Eyeballs in a jar would suggest that the victims eyes were gouged.
+  - The heirloom is a hunting knife which would suggest a rural / community driven environment.
+  - Using the broken doll for the child monster will delay them from chasing the player.
+  - Using the wilted flower on the tombstones is a sign of remorse towards the victims.
+- As the player encounters different objects and NPCs, they may be able to piece together what happened in the past.

 ### 2.4 Characters